jrasmusson/ios-starter-kit/swift/Optionals.md

 let unwrappedInt: Int = optionalInt! // OK because Int? has a value
 ```

 This works so long as your Optional has an underlying value.
 The downside to force unwrapping is your program will crash if the Optional doesn’t have an underlying value.
-That’s what forced unwrapping is generally discouraged.

 If your force unwrap and your Optional doesn’t have a value, and exception is raised